Gabzu00/Assignement-2-TDD/README.md

 1. Install the Windows packet manager Chocolatey: https://chocolatey.org/install

-2. Install GNU make using "choco install make" using PowerShell (you might need to run the terminal as admin).
+2. Install GNU make using `choco install make` using PowerShell (you might need to run the terminal as admin).

-3. Open a new window for Git Bash and check that it works be checking what version you have using make --version.
+3. Open a new window for Git Bash and check that it works be checking what version you have using `make --version`.

 ### Python virtual environment